tararoys/dense-mouse-grid/README.md

 ![open-close-small](https://user-images.githubusercontent.com/1163925/138029358-a9e16d56-5a30-4230-9150-fd70ef2dc52c.gif)

+# Using The Mouse Grid

 To **use the mouse grid, say a number and two letters from whichever Talon phonetic alphabet you are using.**  For example, if you are using the default Talon phonetic alphabet that comes with the knausj-talon repository, to go grid location grid square 1, row B, colum C, you would say

     One Bat Cap

 You can say each coordinate slowly, as individual commands, and each time you say a command the grid will give a visual indicator of what you have chosen.
 As you get more proficient, you can say the command quickly and the grid will teleport the mouse to that coordinate.

+The grid will appear with the frame overlay.  the frame overlaty 'frames' each of the large blocks with letters to indicate row and column.
+Saying a coordinate in the following manner:

+    two

+This will select the two block, make the large number two disappear, and remove the color overlay to show that this block is the actively selected block.

+    bat

+This will select row B.  A red row will appear with all of the letters in row c.

+    zip

+This will select column 'Z' and move the mouse pointer to coordinate '2 B Z'

+   touch

+will left-click the mouse pointer.

 ![one-bat-cap-two-bat-zip-small](https://user-images.githubusercontent.com/1163925/138029385-bcd191fa-3281-4f00-aab3-91696b095bab.gif)

+# Mouse Grid Overlays

-The Mouse Grid has 3 visual modes to help remind you spot locations on the screen:
+The Mouse Grid has 3 overlays to help remind you spot locations on the screen:
-       * **frame mode**, the default, which puts a frame of letters around every large number block and leaves most of the screen clear,
+       * **frame overlay**, the default, which puts a frame of letters around every large number block and leaves most of the screen clear,
-       * **checkerboard mode**, which puts an alternating checkerboard pattern of letters across the scren
+       * **checkerboard overlay**, which puts an alternating checkerboard pattern of letters across the scren
-       * **full mode**.  which puts letters on every possible coordinate.
+       * **full overlay**.  which puts letters on every possible coordinate.

 Each pattern has advantages and disadvantages.
 Full mode displays every possible coordinate.
 The coordinates made visible in full mode are there in every mode.
 Checkerboard mode and frame mode simply hide a lot of the labels so that it is easier to see what you are trying to point at.